-For the study, researchers from the United States and Cannabis assessed the use of medical marijuana and prescription drugs in more than 2,000 patients in Canada diagnosed with pain-related conditions, including chronic pain, migraine, headache, and arthritis.
+For the study, researchers from the United States and Canada assessed the use of medical marijuana and prescription drugs in more than 2,000 patients in Canada diagnosed with pain-related conditions, including chronic pain, migraine, headache, and arthritis.

 Medical marijuana has been legal in Canada since 2001, but the country revamped its medical marijuana program in 2016 to make it more easily accessible.
 Under Canada’s Access to Cannabis for Medical Purposes Regulations law, medical marijuana is available to patients 18 years and older with a prescription from a licensed medical care provider.

 The new study found that the participating medical marijuana patients in Canada were using cannabis to treat 21 different illnesses.